menu

 Demographics

-The percentage of adults in Port Carbon with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.77% of adults in Port Carbon have a bachelor's degree or advanced degree.
+The citizens of Port Carbon are slightly less educated than the national average of 21.84% for the average city or town: 14.77% of adults in Port Carbon have a bachelor's degree or advanced degree

 The people who call Port Carbon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Carbon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Port Carbon include German, Irish, Polish, Italian, and Lithuanian.